Homegear/HomegearWS/README.md

 The fourth parameter enables SSL, the fifth is the username and the last parameter the password.

 When session authentication is enabled, set the PHP session ID as user name.
-Make sure to set the PHP session variable "user" to the correct user name as this variable is retrieved by Homegear.
+Make sure to set the PHP session variable "user" to the correct user name in PHP as this variable is retrieved by Homegear.
+See the examples on GitHub.

 ### Set callback functions